GeveoAu/blog/_posts/2024-02-16-Uncovering HashiCorp Vault Secrets.md

   *1. Authentication Methods*:

   Vault offers a variety of authentication methods, which is critical for meeting differing security needs and infrastructures.
 Tokens and LDAP (Lightweight Directory Access Protocol) can be given as examples, although Vault additionally offers a variety of authentication solutions.
     - *Token* :  These are cryptographic identifiers that used to authenticate users or entities.
-They offer a safe way to confirm identity and are frequently used in conjunction with other authentication methods.</p>
+They offer a safe way to confirm identity and are frequently used in conjunction with other authentication methods.
     - *LDAP* :  A protocol called LDAP is used to maintain and provide access to distributed directory information services.
 By integrating with LDAP, Vault can use existing directory services for authentication purposes.

     *2. Ensuring Authorized Access*:

   By allowing different authentication methods, Vault ensures that only authorized entities, such as users, apps, or services, have access to sensitive information stored in the vault.
     - *Role-Based Access Control (RBAC)* :  Administrators can build roles and assign rights based on job functions by using the RBAC concepts that Vault frequently applies.
 This ensures that people or systems can only access the resources required to complete their tasks.
     - *Fine-Grained Access Control* :  Administrators can use Vault to build fine-grained access controls, determining who can access certain secrets and conduct specific operations.
 This level of granularity improves security by reducing the likelihood of unwanted access.

     *3. Dynamic Secrets*:

   The ability of Vault to produce dynamic, short-lived credentials adds an extra degree of security.
 Vault can create unique credentials dynamically for every request, eliminating the risk of extended exposure to sensitive data by doing away with the need for static, long-lasting credentials.